der-carnivore/BingAds-docs/BingAds/scripts/guides/errors-and-warnings.md

 # Errors and Warnings

-Scripts in Bing Ads Scripts attempt to make changes to Bing Ads data, if certain operations fail, messages are logged to the changes log and execution continues.
+Scripts in Bing Ads Scripts attempt to make changes to Bing Ads data, if certain operations fail, messages are logged to the [Changes Log](./changes-and-text-logs#changes-log) and execution continues.
 For example, the following code attempts to set a campaign's budget amount to an invalid value.

 ```javascript
 function main() {